gooseberry/gooseberry.github.io/_games/descent-2.md

 ## Screenshots

-{% include gallery caption="Screenshots from the game." %}
+{% include gallery caption="Screenshots from the game on an ASUS Flip C434 running Chrome OS 81 with Crostini." %}

 The instructions on this page will get you running Descent 2 on a source port of the original game called d2x-rebirth (Part of the [DXX-Rebirth <i class="fas fa-external-link-alt"></i>](https://www.dxx-rebirth.com/) project.
 While it is possible to get the game to run with DosBox as packaged from GOG.com, this port incorporates a number of bug fixes from the original game and supports high resolution screens without altering the look and feel of the game.